Skip to content

 What Else?

-Simply brilliant performances by Nimisha Sajayan and of course Sooraj Venjaramoodu, the lead pair.
+Simply brilliant performances by Nimisha Sajayan and, of course, Sooraj Venjaramoodu, the lead pair.
 Jeo Baby deserves a round of applause for his sensitive direction.

 Spread the love